Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - This was to give the user more information about a product they are interested in.

 -----Main Goal -- Responsive and simple Product description Pop up for User dashboard

+## Name:  Abigail Nwakanma

+## Description: Improve UX writing of Privacy Policy
+### Observations/Changes
+- I wrote a well drafted and well researched privacy policy statement in line with the project's goals and intended scope of operation.
+- I concisely defined the concept of "cookies" to further aid the users' understanding.

+-----Main Goal -- explanatory and easy to understand privacy policy statement.